Marguerite Mahood: Career

-Her 1932 exhibition at Everyman's Library was so successful the prestigious Sedon Galleries asked her to exhibit with them.
+Her 1932 exhibition at Everyman's Library was so successful the prestigious Sedon Galleries asked her to hold future exhibitions with them.
 From 1932 until the 1950s Mahood’s regular exhibitions received positive reviews.
 She was included in William Moore’s The Story of Australian Art (1934), the first national survey of the field.

 A founding member of the Australian Ceramic Society and the Victorian Sculptors’ Society, Mahood also wrote articles in Australian Home Beautiful that advised amateur potters—women in particular—on the ceramic process.
 Other articles dealt with the history of pottery and the Australian ceramics industry, which she vigorously promoted.

 Mahood’s ceramic work eased after the birth of her son, Martin, in 1938.
 The increasing popularity of stoneware, changing taste in art and interior decoration, and her age influenced Mahood’s decision to cease her ceramic practice.
+Mahood continued her annual exhibitions until the mid-1940s and sporadically until the 1950s, having made thousands of pieces during that time, all of which were individual.
+Her last ceramics were produced for the Melbourne Olympic Games Arts Festival in 1956.
 She continued to produce artworks throughout her life, including a range of sculpted metal works and in her later years focused on sinuous linoprints of animals.